quicwg/base-drafts/draft-ietf-quic-transport.md

 packet.
 Loss detection does not assume that the peer sends an ACK immediately on receiving a second ack-eliciting packet.

-In order to accelerate loss detection and reduce timeouts, the receiver SHOULD send an immediate ACK after it receives an out-of-order packet.
-It could send immediate ACKs for in-order packets for a period of time that SHOULD NOT exceed 1/8 RTT unless more out-of-order packets arrive.
-If every packet arrives out-of- order, then an immediate ACK SHOULD be sent for every received packet.
+In order to accelerate loss detection, an endpoint SHOULD immediately send an ACK frame when it receives an out-of-order packet that is ACK-eliciting.
+The endpoint MAY continue sending ACK frames immediately on each subsequently received packet, but the endpoint SHOULD return to acknowledging every other packet after a period of 1/8 x RTT, unless more ACK-eliciting packets are received out of order.
+If every subsequent ACK-eliciting packet arrives out of order, then an ACK frame SHOULD be sent immediately for every received ACK-eliciting packet.

 Similarly, packets marked with the ECN Congestion Experienced (CE) codepoint in the IP header SHOULD be acknowledged immediately, to reduce the peer's response